Hammerhead8/rpn-calculator/README.md

 * '^' &nbsp; &nbsp; Pops two numbers at the top of the stack.
 The first number will be the exponent to which the second number will be raised.
 * 'l' &nbsp; &nbsp; Pops the number at the top of the stack and stores its natural logarithm.
 * 'L' &nbsp; &nbsp; Pops the number at the top of the stack and stores its base 10 logarithm.
+* 'v' &nbsp; &nbsp; Pops the number at the top of the stack, calculates the square root, and stores the result.
+* 'e' &nbsp; &nbsp; Pops the number at the top of the stack, uses it as the exponent of the natural base, and stores the result.

 ## Register commands
 * 'sX' &nbsp; &nbsp; Pops the number at the top of the stack and saves it in register X.